BeatrizBravo/BeatrizBravo/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ISTQB foundation certificacion.
+- 🔭 I’m currently working on [The Professional Scrum Master™ I (PSM I)](https://github.com/BeatrizBravo/ScrumMaster).
 - 🌱 I’m currently learning **Java**
 - 👯 I’m looking to collaborate on project
 - 🤔 I’m looking for help with ...